ADGEfficiency/energy-py-linear/docs/docs/validation/evs.md

 asset.plot(results, path="./docs/docs/static/ev-validation-1.png")
 ```

-Note third charger - this is the spill charger
+The third charger is the spill charger.

 ![](../static/ev-validation-1.png)

 ## Expanding a Charge Event Window

+Let's expand out the charge event window to the last three intervals for the last charge event:

 ```python
 import energypylinear as epl